 Big news Redfinnians!

 Redfin just raised $15 million, mostly on the strength of nice revenue growth and very, very happy customers.
-Since launching our service with one Seattle agent in 2006, we’ve closed about $6 billion in home sales, with a customer satisfaction rate of 97%.
+Since launching our service with one Seattle real estate agent in 2006, we’ve closed about $6 billion in home sales, with a customer satisfaction rate of 97%.
 Consumers have saved $85 million in commissions.
 The value of the company has increased a hundred-fold.
 Woo-hoo!

 That’s the view from on-high but Redfin is also taking it to the streets, running new neighborhood-level meet-ups with appraisers and inspectors to teach you how to assess what a home is really worth, and where to look for hidden problems in its construction.
 Redfin agents run the show at these events, so it’s an easy, no-pressure way to meet those folks too.

 But enough about us.
 What’s new in the real estate world?
 A lot of weird stuff.
 We’re seeing second mortgages coming back for the first time in five years.
 We’re seeing homes prices drop so low — to $40,000 or $50,000 — that agents and lenders don’t want to work on ‘em.

 We see non-recourse states like California — where borrowers can walk away from their house without being sued — working through distressed inventory faster, which tells us they’ll bottom out sooner.
 In places like Vegas and Phoenix, we see short sales getting approved in seven days, not seven months.